DOI-USGS/gage-conditions-gif/README.md

 rebuild_video(new_name = "6_visualize/out/river_conditions_apr_jun_2022_twitter.mp4")
 ```

-Now, I share the Twitter version with collaborators in Web Communications so that they may start pulling together social media.
+Now, I share the Twitter version with collaborators in Web Communications through an MS Sharepoint folder so that they may start pulling together social media content.
 They will also help develop the descriptive text that can accompany the visualization to meet accessibility needs.
-I have found that providing tabular version of the final events we feature is useful.
+I have found that providing them with a tabular version of the final events we feature is useful.
 To create that, run this code:

 ```r
 source("helper_fxns_outreach_media.R")